Physician Assistant Preprofessional Program

 Admission to the MPAS Program

 Admission is to the MPAS program is very competitive.
-Out of 700 applicants for the May 2013 entering class, only 25 were admitted.
+Out of 960 applicants for the August 2015 entering class, only 25 were admitted.
 The program weighs admission criteria as follows: 40 percent academic performance, 20 percent health care experience, 20 percent interpersonal communication skills, 10 percent knowledge of the PA role and profession, and 10 percent supporting documents.
 Under current regulations, applications are accepted only from U.S. citizens or permanent residents.
-Each new class begins in late May.
+Each new class begins in August.

 Visit the MPAS Program website for more details about admission requirements and how to apply.